Federal Fair Labor Standards Act and Summer Hiring

 Next, age of the minor becomes an important factor.
 For sixteen and seventeen year-olds, the above restriction is pretty much the only one, which means they can generally be employed.
 For those younger than fourteen, there is not much they can do under the law except for a babysitting gig.

-The law gets a bit more complicated for the in-between age group of fourteen and fifteen year-olds, as a work discrimination lawyer in Atlanta, GA can explain.
+The law gets a bit more complicated for the in-between age group of fourteen and fifteen year-olds, as a work discrimination lawyer can explain.
 For fourteen and fifteen year-olds, work can consist of office and clerical activities, such as stocking shelves, cashiering, or artistic jobs.
 While this age group can be employed to lifeguard or wash cars, it remains important for employers to be cognizant of number of hours and other legally pertinent restrictions.
 Specifically, federal law mandates that there are total-hour and time-of-day limitations for this group.
 However, this depends largely on whether public school is in session, so now that summer is here and public school is out of session, there are no limits on maximum hours per day.
 This group can have a forty-hour workweek if they so choose, as well, during the summer.